sorenrife/dory/README.md

 <br>

 `Bloats` responds to the necessity to have a solid and clean way to define cache usage and to permit an smart cache approach to your system.
-The main idea behind it is that a `Bloat` has the ability to `inflate` -as a *Porcupinefish* does- meaning that has the ability to cache a `key/value` given a certain configuration.
+The main idea behind it is that a `Bloat` has the ability to `inflate` -as a *Porcupinefish* does- meaning that has the ability to cache a `key/value` given a certain configuration and return the stored value -or return it directly if it was already cached-.
 Also, has the ability to `deflate` meaning exactly the contrary, that deletes the given `key/value` from the cache.
 Having a `Bloat` decoupled gives the application the ability to interact with the cache in a comfortable way around all the project.